Azure/azure-devtestlab/README.md

 ---
 ### Azure Resource Manager Quickstart Templates
-- The latest, *developer* versions of the Azure RM Templates for Azure DevTest Labs can be found in the ['RMTemplates'](RMTemplates) folder of this repo.
+- The latest, *developer* versions of the Azure Resource Manager Quickstart Templates for Azure DevTest Labs can be found in the ['RMTemplates'](RMTemplates) folder of this repo.

 ---
 ### Miscellaneous